juanfernandes/juanfernandes-uk/src/notes/monthly-notes-november-2022.md

 date: 2022-12-14T00:00:00Z
 tags:
   - monthly-notes
-  - notes
-tweetId: ''

 ---
-<p class="lead">A very slow month, which is normal as we approach Christmas.
+A very slow month, which is normal as we approach Christmas.
 I turned 41 this month.
-Also, some personal stuff has happened, and I'm not ready to talk about yet, but It's why this post is so late.</p>
+Also, some personal stuff has happened, and I'm not ready to talk about yet, but It's why this post is so late.{.lead}

 ## Personal
 - We had a weekend trip to Liverpool for a martial arts tournament - Kuk Sool Won, where my wife did her final testing and promoted to a black belt.